Nutt Roofing & Siding

 Before you sign the dotted line and make your payment, ensure the contractor you select is licensed and insured.
 State laws vary regarding licensing requirements for roofing contractors, so you’ll want to check your state’s requirements.

 For added protection, you can also consider hiring a contractor certified by organizations like the Roofing Contractors Association.
 This way, you are sure that the contractor you hire is qualified, experienced, and has been thoroughly vetted by a third-party inspector.
 A contractor who is not licensed or insured is more likely to skimp on the quality of their work or cut corners to reduce expenses, which can lead to issues down the road.
+There are many scammers in the roofing industry as well so please do your due diligence!

 Assess Your Roof’s Current Condition